GPlates/gplates-web-service/docker/README.md

 **IMPORTANT: ⚠ Make sure the BEDUG is set to True in settings.py**

-## Update the docker image
+## Build the docker image

-Go to the root directory of this repository and run
+- go to the root directory of this repository
+- `cp django/GWS/env.template django/GWS/.env`

-`docker build -f docker/Dockerfile -t gplates/gws .`
+- `docker build -f docker/Dockerfile -t gplates/gws . --no-cache`

 ## Run docker container in production env